Tredegar Square

-Tredegar Square pronounced /trᵻˈdiːɡər/ is a well-preserved Georgian square in Mile End, and is in the London Borough of Tower Hamlets.
-The square has gardens in the centre with lawns and large trees.
+Tredegar Square pronounced /trᵻˈdiːɡər/ is a well-preserved Georgian square in Mile End, within the London Borough of Tower Hamlets.
+The square has a garden in the centre with lawns and large trees.
+Tredegar Square is legally protected by the Fields in Trust charity as part of the King George's Fields programme, ensuring it will remain as a green space in perpetuity.

 Location

-Tredegar Square is 90 metres north of main commercial thoroughfare of the district, Mile End Road.
-Six roads branch off the square including one sharing its name starting about 120 metres east of Mile End tube station.
+Tredegar Square is 90 metres north of the main commercial thoroughfare of the district, Mile End Road.
+Six roads branch off the square including one sharing its name, Tredegar Square; the eponymous roadway forms an intersection with Mile End Road, about 120 metres east of Mile End tube station.

 Architecture

-In pale brown brick, three unbroken terraces line the square, with long continuous white cornices, sash windows, fanlights, railings in front of basements and bold, traditional single-colour doors.
-All windows are white framed and a stucco white frame fronts the central houses of one of these three rows.
-The north is the exception, with similar shaped houses or sets of subdivided houses; these have white, ashlar-faced fronts or genuine large carved stone block facings, black railings on white-painted concrete and heavily porticoed, projecting and recessed features — for example, pediments above a feature window in the few recesses.
-The level of complex forms and white stone-like appearance resembles many of the blocks in Belgravia and Bayswater.
+In pale brown brick, three nearly identical unbroken terraces line the west, south and east sides of the square, with long continuous white cornices, sash windows, fanlights, railings in front of basements and bold, traditional single-colour doors.
+All windows are white framed and a stucco white frame fronts the four central houses of each of these three rows, with a white gable façade feature centered above the middle two houses (see image).
+The north terrace is a different design, with its own similar shaped houses or sets of subdivided houses; these have white, ashlar-faced fronts or genuine large carved stone block facings, black railings on white-painted concrete and heavily porticoed, projecting and recessed features — for example, pediments above a feature window in the few recesses.
+The level of complex forms and white stone-like appearance of the north terrace resembles many of the blocks in Belgravia and Bayswater.